Sazidul0/WarAware/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions, feedback, or collaboration inquiries, reach out via [email@example.com] or open an issue on GitHub.
+For questions, feedback, or collaboration inquiries, reach out or open an issue on GitHub.